Jnoodles/Jnoodles/README.md

 ### Hi there 👋

-🔭 I’m currently majoring in high energy physics at Fudan University, Shanghai.
+🔭 I was majored in high energy physics at Fudan University, Shanghai.
+Currently, I am an algorithm engineer.

 📫 How to reach me: wjdong19@fudan.edu.cn
 <!--